-The AdWords search landscape is changing.
+The paid search landscape is changing.
 Gone are the days when the only targeting method was keywords.
 We are now seeing more sophisticated targeting methods that work alongside keywords.
 Remarketing Lists for Search Ads (RLSAs) are a great example of this.
 Although they’ve been around since July 2013, RLSAs are still hugely underused.
 In this post I’ll be covering some handy RLSA strategy ideas as well as some tips on how to implement them.

 RLSAs can be used in two ways: